aescharfenberg/product-code/README.md

 # DWG Product Code

 A .NET (C#) library that makes working with product codes simple and easy.
+Supports PLU, UPC-A, UPC-E, EAN, and GTIN.
 Brought to you by the Developer Workgroup (DWG).

 ## Price Lookup (PLU)